brianz/blog/content/post/serverless-part-iv.md

 }
 ```

 Neat!
-Generated this token by plugging in some arbirary data at the https://jwt.io playground.
+Generated this token by plugging in some arbitrary data at the https://jwt.io playground.
 Note
 that I pushed the `exp` (expires) field far in the future.

 Let's try an invalid signature where the `exp` field is in the past: